Unfortunately, processed foods, high-sugar products, and a lack of diversity in our diet damages the gut microbiome.

 But the type of data about your gut matters.

-The Ixcela test uses a pinprick of blood (about the size of a quarter) to test how well the critters in your gut are performing their jobs and creating the various chemicals your body needs.
+The Ixcela test uses a pinprick of blood (about the size of a quarter) to measure how well the critters in your gut are performing their jobs and creating the various chemicals your body needs.
+Ixcela is looking at small compounds in the blood called metabolites.

 Unfortunately, stool tests only assess what comes out.
 DNA tests only show what your body is predisposed to based on your genes.
-The Ixcela gut microbiome test takes a snapshot of your gut's current performance and then provides nutrition and lifestyle recommendations for how to improve it.
+The Ixcela gut microbiome test takes a snapshot of your gut's current performance and then provides nutrition, supplement, and lifestyle recommendations for how to improve it.

 Are you facing a weight-loss plateau, or do you constantly battle cravings?